All You Need To Know About Home Loan Tax Benefits

 Different sections of the Income Tax (I-T) Act, 1961, govern the components of repayment of home loans.
 While filing the I-T return, these are claimed as tax deductions.

-Tax benefit under Section 80C
+Tax benefit on home loan under Section 80C

 Section 80C of the I-T Act covers the repayment of the principal amount of the home loan.
 Under the Section, Rs.
 1.5 lakh is the highest limit to claim deductions.
 Deductions under this Section are also claimed on investments in the Senior Citizens Saving Scheme, the Equity-Oriented Mutual Funds, the Public Provident Fund (PPF) Account, the National Savings Certificate, the Tax Saving Fixed Deposits, etc.